Python Packaging

 flip-coin = "calculate_liam.cli:flip_coin_cli"

-If you install the package again (pip install -e .) it will now install a flip-coin command which will call the flip_coin_cli function:
+Now when our package is installed it will also install a flip-coin command which will call the flip_coin_cli function:

 Heads